xwmx/nb/README.md

   --no-id                         Don't include the id in list items.
   --no-indicator                  Don't include the indicator in list items.
   -p, --pager                     Display output in the pager.
+  --paths                         Print the full path to each item.
   -s, --sort                      Order notes by id.
   -r, --reverse                   List items in reverse order.
   -t, --type <type>, --<type>     List items of <type>. <type> can be a file